![Rocky Yeh, Jim Romdall [Rocky Yeh, Flickr]](http://dailyblender.com/wp-content/uploads/2019/12/RockyYehJimRomdallBarbackProAm.jpg)

 The great Rocky Yeh. [dailyblender.com]

 In 2009, he became a friend of Daily Blender.
-Already a member of the eGullet culinary forums, and on the verge of launching his own blog, NW Vivant, Rocky was a natural addition to a Seattle luncheon held in honor of chef David Chang’s visit to the Emerald City.
-While most guests in attendance were clad in sweaters and jeans, Rocky stood out from the crowd, arriving in a proper three-piece suit with a big smile on his face.
+Active in eGullet culinary forums, and on the verge of launching his own blog, NW Vivant, Rocky was in attendance at a Seattle luncheon held in honor of chef David Chang’s visit to the Emerald City.
+While most guests were clad in sweaters and jeans, Rocky stood out from the crowd, arriving in a proper three-piece suit.
+He was a constant in the spirits coverage on Daily Blender from that point forward, both as a confidant and as a connector and contributor.

-Rocky was a loyal friend with a shoulder to cry on and laughter to share; a bon vivant with the best bar and restaurant recommendations for any city.
-He was humble and selfless despite his rockstar status, exuding joy even when he was weary from his travels.
+Over the decade, a dear friendship was formed over food and drink adventures, from dive bars and football brunches to full-menu dinners and late-night cocktails.
+Whether Portland or Seattle or Edinburgh, Scotland, Rocky’s jubilant bear hugs made it seem as if time had never passed.
+He was not only a consummate professional and a bon vivant with the best bar and restaurant recommendations for any city, he was a loyal friend.
+Humble and selfless despite his rockstar status, exuding joy even when weary from his travels.
 Young or old, newbie or cocktail veteran, all were welcome at his table.

 He was a king…and the world won’t be the same without him.